miket7f/miket7f.github.io/pages/E Power Management.md

 An extraordinary form of a linear regulator is the low dropout voltage regulator, the so-called LDO.

 A standard series of LDOs is the 78XX series.
-Such an LDO integrates a circuit like this into a single component.
+Such an LDO integrates a circuit like this into a single component and only requires two external capacitors.
 A component that houses many elements inside is called an integrated circuit.

 These kinds of regulators take things further than the example we discussed.